connor-ms/RDRasm/README.md

 For the latest download, navigate to the releases tab, or click [here](https://github.com/connorms/RDRasm/releases).

 # Features
-- PS3 (.csc) disassembling
+- PS3 (.csc) disassembly
-- Xbox 360 (.xsc) disassembling
+- Xbox 360 (.xsc) disassembly
-- Exporting raw data
+- Export raw data
-- Exporting disassembly
+- Export disassembly
+- Convert script to .csc
+- Convert script to .xsc

 # Usage
 I've provided a simple example script that is intended to be used to see how the program works, without needing to extract a script from the game.
 I've provided the source code of that script as well, to be able to compare the disassembly with the source code of the script.